laxmigarde/fetch/README.md

 ```
 - The above link opens the SwaggerUI / OpenAPI page which is similar to a rest client for API testing.
 - Click on the dropdown for each endpoint and click on `Try it out` button to test.
-#### 💁‍♀️ The APIs can be tested on tools like Postman or any other suitable REST client.
-But for documentation and easier access, please access the following: OpenAPI/ Swagger UI available for the two APIs.

 ## 🗂️ Project Structure: